All About LLC: Everything You Need to Know

 · Restricted LLC: a type of LLC launched in 2009 that is only available in Nevada.
 They opt to remain restricted within their operation and do not make any payments to members until 10 years after formation

 If you need help with knowing all about LLCs, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.